mheijden/datasciencecoursera/HelloWorld.md

 ## The startup screen suggested that I should be: Including Plots
-## No, I think not, that is too complicated for now
+## No, I think I will not, that is too complicated for now
 ## This is a markdown file

 ## to be precise, my first ever.